Encapsule-Annex/jsgraph/README.md

 The best public examples of how to use jsgraph v0.5 are embedded in the module's test suite.
 Take a look at the ./test directory scripts.

-## More help
+## Support

-I am very interested to learn what others are building with jsgraph and how I can help.
-Get in touch via @AlpineLakes on Twitter or e-mail: chrisrus@encapsule.org
+I'm happy to answer questions and help you get going with jsgraph in your project.

+Ping me on Twitter ([@AlpineLakes](https://twitter.com/AlpineLakes)) or file [Issues](https://github.com/Encapsule/jsgraph/issues) tagged with the 'question' label.

 <hr>